-How will the liquidator recover an overdrawn loan account?
+How will the liquidator review a directors loan account?

 Overdrawn director’s loan accounts: does the full account need to be repaid?

 A liquidator has a statutory duty to recover funds in the best interest of creditors.
 Effectively, this means the full balance is due and payable, however the liquidator must make commercial decisions in how these funds are recovered.
 If you have assets such as property and investments, which would cover the overdrawn loan account, then the full amount will likely need to be repaid.
 The best thing a director can do in these circumstances is to make a repayment plan with the liquidator.
 A good insolvency practitioner, such as our business rescue experts, will not reject reasonable payment proposals to cover the balance, in favour of wasting costs and generating additional fees for themselves by taking unnecessary legal action to enforce against your assets.

 If however you do not have sufficient assets to make repayment of the balance in full, the best thing you can do is reach a commercial settlement agreement with the liquidator as soon as possible.
 This will require you to complete a sworn statement of means, detailing your full financial position.
 The worst thing you can do is drag the process out and force the liquidator to take legal action against you to recover funds.
 This can make accepting a settlement at a later date more difficult if significant costs have already been incurred in pursuing the balance.
 Any court order against you would also result in a liability for costs and interest on top of the overdrawn loan balance.

 Should I keep trading for the benefit of my loan account?